mattermost/docs/source/process/integrations-directory.rst

 1. Add integration/plugin creators to changelog’s list of contributors.
 E.g. for March release, add any new ones from February.

-2. Create a tweet for all new integrations.
+2. Post a tweet for all new integrations.
 E.g. https://twitter.com/Mattermost/status/1102709312231596032.

 Release Date T-0
 ------------------

- - Add integrations with more than 50 stars to the “New and Noteworthy” category.
+1. Add integrations with more than 50 stars to the “New and Noteworthy” category.
- - Add 8 most recent integrations to “New and Noteworthy”.
+2. Add 8 most recent integrations to the “New and Noteworthy” category.
   - Oldest on this list should be removed when a new integration is added.
- - Update the Date Last Updated for all integrations.
+3. Update the Date Last Updated for all integrations.
-    - (Also remove any integrations that haven’t been updated in the last 12 months.
-Note: keep this relaxed.
+4. Remove any integrations that haven’t been updated in the last 12 months.
+(Note: keep this relaxed.
 Some older ones are still important to keep.)
- - Add any new plugins from https://github.com/mattermost/mattermost-plugins.
+5. Add any new plugins from https://github.com/mattermost/mattermost-plugins.
- - Ask Integrations PM if any integrations are good to add or remove from the "Staff Picks" section.
+6. Ask Integrations PM if any integrations are good to add or remove from the "Staff Picks" section.

-Note: These integrations should stay in New and Noteworthy category:
+Note: These integrations should be kept in the "New and Noteworthy" category:

  - https://www.pagerduty.com/docs/guides/mattermost-integration-guide/
  - https://marketplace.atlassian.com/apps/1215055/slack-for-confluence?hosting=cloud&tab=overview